Network cards not detected on an ESXi host

 Cause

-Rare Instance during the ESXi upgrade or after replacing a new PCIe NIC adapter the NICs are not recognized by the ESXi host.
+• After upgrading the ESXi host or after replacing a new PCIe NIC adapter, the NICs are not recognized by the ESXi host indicating a failure in hardware device discovery.

 Resolution